-In 1986, Voyager 2 flew by Uranus, based on the ultraviolet and the visible wavelengths, the climate of the planet is bland compared to other giant planets.
+In 1986, Voyager 2 flew by Uranus.
+Based on the ultraviolet and the visible wavelengths, the climate of the planet is bland compared to other giant planets.
 Its size closely resembles Neptune.
-The Voyager 2 recorded only 10 cloud features in the entire planet.
-The internal heat of Uranus is lower than other giant planets, which makes it the coldest planet in the solar system.
-It is also called an “ice giant” because of its icy mantle, that is surrounded by its iron and rock core.
+The Voyager 2 recorded only 10 cloud features on the entire planet.
+The internal heat of Uranus is lower than other giant planets which makes it the coldest planet in the solar system.
+It’s also called an “ice giant” because of its icy mantle that is surrounded by its iron and rock core.

 What moons are around Uranus?